punicasuite/punica-python/README.md

   Invoke the function list in punica-config.

 Options:
   --network TEXT   Specify which network the contract will be deployed.
   --wallet TEXT    Specify which wallet file will be used.
+  --functions Text Specify which function will be used.
   -h, --help       Show this message and exit.
 ```

 **Note**: